Simulating Charged Defects in Silicon Dangling Bond Logic Systems to Evaluate Logic Robustness: Introduction

-Multiple types of defects may be found on the \hsi{} surface, including some that are electrically charged and some that are neutral.
-This work incorporates the simulation of fixed-charge defects into SimAnneal, SiQAD's main ground state simulator, and compares the simulation results with previous experimental work \cite{huff2019electrostatic}.
-This motivates the development of defect simulation capabilities in SiDB CAD tools.
+Multiple types of defects may be found on the \hsi surface, including electrically charged and neutral specimens \cite{croshaw2020atomic}.
+This work proposes a formulation to capture the effects of fixed-charge defects in simulation.
+We implement the formulation in SimAnneal, an efficient three-state ground state charge configuration simulator offered by SiQAD, and validate the simulation results with previous experimental work \cite{huff2019electrostatic}.
+We further demonstrate the relevance of the added capability by using it to study the robustness of SiDB logic gates against the introduction of charged defects and compare the results with the gates' tolerance against changes in physical parameters, \aka the operational domain \cite{ng2020siqad}.

-An overview of the physical backgrounds and logic design efforts on SiDB logic is provided in \secref{sec:background}; \secref{sec:methodology} describes how fixed-charge defects are formulated and incorporated into SimAnneal; \secref{sec:evaluation} evaluates the new simulation capabilities by comparing results against experiments \cite{huff2019electrostatic}; \secref{sec:conclusion} concludes our efforts and discusses future work.
+An overview of the physical backgrounds and logic design efforts on SiDB logic is provided in \secref{sec:background}; \secref{sec:methodology} describes the formulation of fixed-charge defects in the context of established ground state models; \secref{sec:verification} verifies the defect simulation capabilities by comparing results against physical experiments \cite{huff2019electrostatic}; \secref{sec:application} demonstrates the application of the methodology in the analysis of the resilience of logic gates against charged defects nearby; and lastly, \secref{sec:conclusion} concludes our efforts and discusses future work.